-Working Hours and Rest periods The Group embraces a work-life balance culture.
-The number of working hours and to annual leave, marriage leave, maternity leave, paternity leave and compassionate leave.
-Additionally, the Group offers a series of benefits, including tuition fee reimbursement, medical insurance, discretionary bonuses and transportation allowance.
+The Group offers attractive benefits and welfare packages, including but not limited to annual leave, marriage leave, maternity leave, paternity leave and compassionate leave.
+Additionally, the Group offers a series of benefits, including tuition fee reimbursement, medical insurance, discretionary bonuses and a transportation allowance.